hermanbanken/RxFiddle/README.md

 RxFiddle is a debugger for Reactive Extensions (Rx).

 ## Features
+- [x] visualises structure of Observables in graph diagram,
-- [ ] visualises construction of and data flow through Observable sequences in Marble Diagrams,
+- [x] visualises construction of and data flow through Observable sequences in Marble Diagrams,
 - [ ] supports live fiddling with input streams,
 - [ ] generates tests for Observable sequences.